htseq/htseq/doc/htseqcount.rst

    features of other type are ignored (default, suitable for RNA-Seq analysis using an `Ensembl GTF`_ file: ``exon``).
    You can call this option multiple times.
 Features of all specified types will be included.
-E.g. to include both genes and pseudogenes you might use -t gene -t pseudogene.
+For instance, to include both genes and pseudogenes, use -t gene -t pseudogene.
+Beware that calling this options multiple times is a relatively uncommon need and might result in a lot of ambiguous counts and, in extreme cases, result in incorrect results.

 .. _`Ensembl GTF`: http://mblab.wustl.edu/GTF22.html